Optimal risk sharing, equilibria, and welfare with empirically realistic risk attitudes: Competitive equilibria and welfare theorems

 where $(\xi_1,\dots,\xi_n)\in \mathbb A_n(X)$ is the vector of initial endowments and $Q$ is a probability measure.
-An equilibrium allocation $(X_1,\dots,X_n)\in \mathbb A_n(X)$ solves \eqref{eq:indi_2} for some $(\xi_1,\dots,\xi_n) $ and $Q$, which can be left unspecified.
+A {\it bounded equilibrium allocation\/} $(X_1,\dots,X_n)\in \mathbb A_n(X)$ solves \eqref{eq:indi_2} for some $(\xi_1,\dots,\xi_n) $ and $Q$, which can be left unspecified, and market clearance holds.
 The constraint $X_i\ge 0$ in \eqref{eq:indi_2} reflects our setting of nonnegative random variables in $L^\infty_+$.
-The other constraint $X_i\le X$ in \eqref{eq:indi_2} means that the agent's payoff $X_i(\omega)$ at each state $\omega$ cannot exceed the total supply $X(\omega)$ in the economy.
-This constraint is automatically satisfied in classical settings with strictly concave utility functions, demand correspondences well-behaved, and supply equaling demand in equilibrium.
-Hence, it then usually is not written explicitly.
-Accordingly, our definition does not deviate from classical definitions in this regard.
-Moreover, for risk-seeking agents the optimization in \eqref{eq:indi_2} is the maximization of a convex objective with linear constraints, and thus it often does not admit a solution unless we impose an upper bound on the decision variable $X_i$.
+Our new constraint, $X_i\le X$, means that the agent's payoff $X_i(\omega)$ at each state $\omega$ cannot exceed the total supply $X(\omega)$ in the economy.
+In what follows, we will omit ``bounded'' for brevity, where it is understood that all our equilibria henceforth are bounded.

-With the above formulation of individual optimization, we obtain the following welfare theorem along with an equilibrium price $Q$ in an explicit form.
+With the above formulation of individual optimization, Statement (ii) below provides a version of the second welfare theorem with the equilibrium price $Q$ explicitly given.

 \begin{theorem}[Welfare] The following statements hold. \begin{enumerate}[(i)] \item Under Assumption \ref{ass:EU}, every equilibrium allocation of $X$ is Pareto optimal. \item Under Assumptions \ref{ass:ER} and \ref{ass:EURS}, every Pareto-optimal allocation of $X$ is an equilibrium allocation, with an equilibrium price $Q$ given by